jquery/download.jqueryui.com/README.md

 Make sure you get the right bin when running it.
 ```
-$ which convert
+$ which magick
-/opt/bin/convert
+/opt/bin/magick
 ```

-Hint: add those export statements into your .bash_profile.
+Hint: add those export statements into your `.bash_profile`.